 Where is Ealing located?

-Ealing is about 8 miles west of central London and sits north of the River Thames.
+The area is about 8 miles west of central London and sits north of the River Thames.
 Sitting within the wider Borough of Ealing, the district itself is found just south of Wembley, west of Acton, north of Brentford and east of Brent Valley.
-Whilst largely residential, there are some green spaces in Ealing; including Ealing Common, Walpole Park, Pitshanger Park, Cleveland Park and Montpelier Park.
+Whilst largely residential, there are some green spaces in Ealing; including the Common, Walpole Park, Pitshanger Park, Cleveland Park and Montpelier Park.

 What’s the typical accommodation type in Ealing?